Recovery is just a phone call away. We’re here for you 24 hours a day, 7 days a week. Call (352) 771-2700

 Martinsen, M. and Sundgot-Borgen, J. “Higher Prevalence of Eating Disorders among Adolescent Elite Athletes than Controls.”
 Med Sci Sports Exerc, 2013.
 Accessed May 9th, 2019.

-Sharpe, H., et al. “What are adolescents’ experiences of b[…] A qualitative study.”
+Sharpe, H., et al. “What are adolescents’ experiences of body dissatisfaction and dieting, and what do they recommend for prevention?
+A qualitative study.”
 Eating and Weight Disorders – Studies on Anorexia, Bulimia and Obesity, 2013.
 Accessed May 9th, 2019.

 Root T.L., Pinheiro A.P., Thornton L, et al. “Substance use disorders in women with anorexia nervosa.”
 Int J Eat Disord, 2010.
 Accessed May 9th, 2019.